NorthCommits/Statistical-Correlation-of-Autism-with-Hyperactivity-through-analysing-MRI-Data/README.md

 ## License

-Copyright (c) 2024 Swapnil Bhattacharya
+Copyright (c) 2025 Dr Qamar Natsheh, Daniela Cifuentes Barrios and Swapnil Bhattacharya

 This project is proprietary and confidential.
 All rights reserved.

-This software and associated documentation files (the "Software") are the exclusive property of the copyright holder.
+This software and associated documentation files (the "Software") are the exclusive property of the copyright holders.
 The Software is provided for research and clinical support purposes only.

 **Unauthorized copying, distribution, or use of this Software is strictly prohibited.**

-For licensing inquiries, please contact the copyright holder.
+For licensing inquiries, please contact the copyright holders.

 ## Support